jszeman/chsm/doc/ch5_refactor_switch_case_machine/c_switch_case_refactor.md

     break;
 ```

 This one is a bit more interesting.
-Only the `ENTER` event is handled by returning to the last active state inside `E` and printing a string.
+Only the `ENTER` event is handled by returning to the last active state inside `E`, resetting the counter and printing a string.
 This is actually the original use case for the function call state title feature so let's use that.
 Add
 a new state under `D` and use a function call as title:

 ![Switch case state machine 6](pic/scm6.png)